bbauska/zombiePolitics/README.md

-to understand what these groups represent unless they are seen as part of an author­ itarian tradition that has gained enormous strength in the last twenty years as part of a broader effort to corporatize civil society, militarize everyday life, criminalize the eH”ects of social problems, privatize public goods, eviscerate any viable notion of the social, govern society through the laws ofthe marketplace, and destroy those public spaces where norms and democratic values are produced and constantly renewed.
+to understand what these groups represent unless they are seen as part of an author­ itarian tradition that has gained enormous strength in the last twenty years as part of a broader effort to corporatize civil society, militarize everyday life, criminalize the eH"ects of social problems, privatize public goods, eviscerate any viable notion of the social, govern society through the laws ofthe marketplace, and destroy those public spaces where norms and democratic values are produced and constantly renewed.</p>

-Viewed primarily as either an economic investment or with unadulterated dis­ dain, the public sphere is being undermined as a central democratic space for fos­ tering the citizen-based processes of deliberation, debate, and dialogue.
-The important notion that space can be used to cultivate citizenship is now trans­ formed by a new “common sense” that links it almost entirely to the production of consumers or to a pathologized space that bears the imprint of immigrants and those others now viewed with contempt by the nativism of right-wing groups and their televised spokespersons.
+<p>Viewed primarily as either an economic investment or with unadulterated dis­
+dain, the public sphere is being undermined as a central democratic space for fos­ tering the citizen-based processes of deliberation, debate, and dialogue.
+The important notion that space can be used to cultivate citizenship is now trans­ formed by a new "common sense" that links it almost entirely to the production of consumers or to a pathologized space that bears the imprint of immigrants and those others now viewed with contempt by the nativism of right-wing groups and their televised spokespersons.
 The inevitable correlate to this logic is that providing space for democracy to grow is no longer a priority.
-As theorists such as _liirgen Habermas and David Harvey have argued, the idea of critical citizenship cannot flourish without the reality of public space.10 Put differently, “the space of citizen­ ship is as important as the idea of citizenship.
+As theorists such as _liirgen Habermas and David Harvey have argued, the idea of critical citizenship cannot flourish without the reality of public space.10 Put differently, "the space of citizen­ ship is as important as the idea of citizenship.</p>

-As a political category, space is crucial to any critical understanding of how power circulates, how disciplinary practices are constructed, and how social control is organized.
+<p>As a political category, space is crucial to any critical understanding of how
+power circulates, how disciplinary practices are constructed, and how social control is organized.
 Public space as a political category performs invaluable theoretical work in connecting ideas to material struggles, theories to concrete practices, and polit­